-- 3.5.
+- 3.3 The programme will be of interest to eligible Employment Partners with one or more of the following interests or priorities: - to pursue a research project linked with its mission through the employment of a dedicated researcher, collaborating with a HEI - to further develop the research capacity/output of the organisation - to enhance links with research leaders in HEIs. - to support the training, development and throughput of early-stage researchers in areas linked to the organisational mission - to target future research talent for permanent roles in the organisation - 3.5.
 The Scholar will hold an 'Irish Research Council Employment Based Postgraduate Scholarship'. - 3.6.
 The Scholarship supports research across all disciplines. - 3.7.
-Awards under the Irish Research Council Employment Based Postgraduate Programme are made to the individual Scholar; however, note Clause 6.3 below.
+Awards under the Irish Research Council Employment Based Postgraduate Programme are made to the individual Scholar; however, note Clauses 6.3 and 8.2 below.